microsoft/fluentui/rfcs/react-components/convergence/custom-styling.md

 ### 💡 Improvement - making recomposition easier with compose()

-Recomposing every component could be made easier with a compose method that hid some of the details of the ForwardRef and sequencing the hook.
+Recomposing every component could be made easier with a compose method that hides some of the details of the ForwardRef and sequencing the hook.

 ```tsx